The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 Raw milk examples in other countries show that consumer preferences are the driving engine.
 These consumers want to visit the farm and ask many questions about how the raw milk was produced.
 They want to ask if the raw milk has organic certification, are the animals a 100% grass-fed, are there any animal welfare assurances or if things like anti biotics, fertilisers or pesticides were used.
 The consumer want to have direct access to this kind of information because they care about the quality of the milk, the welfare of the animals and the wellbeing of the farmer.
 The dairy farmer want to have direct access to this information to create a niche product that consumers will love above others.
 This trend shows that consumer preference will dominate in a real free market.
 The industry and dairy farmers in Australia have lost touch with what the consumer really want.

+The problem is that consumer choice have been ignored for so many years in Australia and elsewhere.
+The situation is going to reach boiling point eventually.
 Protests against the wider dairy industry are on the increase and more people stop consuming processed dairy than ever before.
 It is time to look at making changes.

 Animal welfare, ethics and Raw Milk: